wetryingtodorock/getblock-docs/en/rpc-service/ont/rest/ont_api_v1_gasprice.md

 ---
-title: ont:/api/v1/gasprice \[GET\]
+title: /api/v1/gasprice - Ontology
-description: Fetch gas price for transaction
+description: Example code for the /api/v1/gasprice rest method. Сomplete guide on how to use /api/v1/gasprice rest in GetBlock.io Web3 documentation.
 ---

 ### Parameters